 - Medical Conversations: “Your urine test shows elevated nitrite levels, which could indicate a bacterial infection.”

 - Lab Reports: “UrinalysisUrinalysis (UA), a simple yet powerful diagnostic tool, offers a window into the body’s internal workings.
 It is a thorough examination of urine, the liquid waste product that the kidneys filter.
-By analyzing the physical, chemical, and microscopic properties of… Read More: Positive for nitrites, suggesting possible urinary tract infection (UTI).”
+By analyzing the physical, chemical, and microscopic properties of urine, the UA can reveal valuable clues about kidney function,… Read More: Positive for nitrites, suggesting possible urinary tract infection (UTI).”

 - Food Labels: “SodiumSodium is a soft, silvery-white metal that you might not think of when it comes to your health.
 But don’t let its straightforward appearance mislead you!
-Sodium is a crucial mineral that acts like a tiny conductor in your body,… Read More nitrite added as a preservative.”
+Sodium is a crucial mineral that acts like a tiny conductor in your body, helping maintain a delicate balance for many functions, including metabolism….
+Read More nitrite added as a preservative.”
 (This is often found on cured meats like bacon and hot dogs.)

 Contextual Information: Nitrite in the Body